singhkishan2003/Weather_Application/README.md

 # Weather Application

-This Weather App is a React-based application that allows users to search for weather information of various locations.
+This Weather Application is a React-based application that allows users to search for weather information of various locations.
 The app uses Material UI for a responsive and modern design.

 ## Table of Contents